 Make it easier to relax using this diy sleep mask!
 This is one of my free patterns for quick projects that can be finalized within less than an hour and is ideal for beginners.
-Two interfacing options and a lot of sewing tips included!
+Two interfacing options and a lot of sewing tips are included.

 A sleep mask like this one, packaged in a cute diy little pouch like the free LILI pouch pattern here, or the Mia pattern (from my shop ) makes a great gift for a new mom, a college student, anyone who can benefit from a quick energizing nap - and that's pretty much everyone!
 Oh, and while at it, add one of these sweet scrunchies to the mix - use my new 4 free scrunchie patterns!

 First, for those of you who like video, I've made a slide show to get the feeling of how easy it is to sew one:

 If you want to hear a little story behind this diy sleep mask pattern, scroll down.
 But first, let me show you how to sew it.